googlearchive/hellomap-android/README.md

 ## Troubleshooting
 ### I see a grey map
 Follow the instructions under "Add your API key" and try again.
+The logcat output will also provide useful information if there is a configuration issue with the package name, signing certificate or API key.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/googlemaps/hellomap-android/trend.png)](https://bitdeli.com/free "Bitdeli Badge")